jaywhj/mkdocs-materialx/docs/setup/setting-up-social-cards.md

 ### Icons

-Authors can leverage the full range of icons that are shipped with Material for MkDocs, or even provide custom icons by using theme extension and going through the process described in the guide on [additional icons].
+Authors can leverage the full range of icons that are shipped with MaterialX for MkDocs, or even provide custom icons by using theme extension and going through the process described in the guide on [additional icons].
 Icons can even be tinted by using the `color` property: